Clear labels seem to offer the ultimate in simplicity. In fact, a clear label can give the appearance of no label at all.

 Method, a popular line of non-toxic cleaners, takes a similar approach.
 Here, the clear label does double duty, drawing attention to the purity of the product and underscoring the cleanliness it can help buyers achieve.

 The beauty industry is a natural home for clear labels, where manufacturers want to show off the purity and color of their products.
 Nivea uses this to great effect with its eye makeup remover, showing off the two-toned liquid that needs to be mixed before use.

 Johnson’s gets in on the act as well with certain versions of their baby oil gel product, a clear label with just a hint of translucent color lets the clear product denote a sense of purity – an important consideration with products designed for babies.

 Considerations for Using Clear Custom Labels

-A clear label can help your brand grab the attention of consumers with a clean, minimalist look that showcases the quality of your product.
-A knowledgeable custom label printer should be able to help you decide if a clear label is a good fit for your brand.
+A clear label can help your brand grab the attention of consumers with a clean, minimalist look that highlights the quality of your product.

 Another factor to consider is how the color of your product and packaging will interact with the color of the ink used for text and imagery.
-The colors may combine for unexpected results.
+The colors may combine for unexpected results – if you choose white text and a clear label for a red wine label, for instance, you may find the text looks pink once the bottle has been filled.
 To counteract this effect, your label printer should be able to “underprint” with white ink that acts as a light block and prevents colors from mixing inadvertently.

 We hope this article has provided some clarity (ahem) on the potential of clear labels.
 Contact the experts at The Label Printers to discover the full spectrum of label materials and technology for bringing your brand identity to life.